bantaba/iac-vibe-infra/README.md

 - **Permission Errors**: Ensure you have Contributor role on the subscription/resource group
 - **Naming Conflicts**: Verify resource names are unique (especially Key Vault and Storage Account names)
 - **Network Address Conflicts**: Ensure VNet address spaces don't overlap with existing networks
+- **Test Script Issues**:
+  - Ensure Azure CLI is installed and authenticated (`az login`)
+  - Verify Bicep extension is installed (`az bicep install`)
+  - Check that all module files exist in the expected locations
+  - Use `-VerboseOutput` parameter for detailed error information
 - **Public IP Issues**:
   - Verify domain name labels are globally unique across Azure
   - Ensure Standard SKU is used for zone redundancy requirements